 Forget what you think you know about corn dogs.
 The Korean version of the American classic comes with variety of fillings — and not just hotdogs (or any kind of sausage).
 There are all kinds of options but the one that gets the most attention is stuffed with gooey mozzarella cheese and covered in sugar.
 It is one of the best sweet and savory mixes that you’ll find in Harajuku.

 There are a couple of chain options on Takeshita Street, including Gamaro GangJung, known for their rainbow cheese dogs, and Arirang Hotdog for more classic options.

 You might say crepes and pancakes fall under the same category, but we beg to differ.
 Harajuku crepes are meant to be folded up and eaten on the street, but these pancakes — the fluffiest, softest, and bounciest ever — deserve a proper sit-down experience.

 There are an incredible number of places to eat pancakes in Harajuku, including imports like Bills and Eggs ‘n Things, but our top recommendation is Rainbow Pancakes.
 Unfortunately the pancakes are not actually rainbow-colored, but they do come in mouth-watering combinations — try the chocolate and orange.

 Down the road in Omotesandō, you’ll also find A Happy Pancake, which serves high-quality pancakes in a spacious shop.

-Read our guide on more free and cheap things to do in Harajuku.
+Can’t get enough of Harajuku?
+Read our guide on more things to do in the area.